Filed under: Action, Development, Environment, Land, Southeast

 Despite the raid, resistance remains ongoing.
 According to a post from Scenes from the Atlanta Forest, a counter-information site collecting action reports and communiques, banners were hung outside the home of the Chairman of Reeves Young construction company, which according to activists, is contracted to bulldoze part of the Atlanta forest.

 Banner placed outside of home of construction boss.
-SOURCE: Scene from the Atlanta Forest
+SOURCE: Scenes from the Atlanta Forest

 From the communique: